clarkkon/IBM-Employee-Attrition-Logistic-Regression/README.md

 What features increase an employee's likelihood to leave IBM the most?

-What features reduce an employee's liklihood to leave IBM the most?
+What features reduce an employee's likelihood to leave IBM the most?

 ## Data Source and Exploration